Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q1: A log file is processed by a tool which returns an output.
 What form of analysis is this?**

-*If a tool does the analysis for you it is...*
+*Hint: If a tool does the analysis for you it is...*

 <details>
   <summary>Spoiler warning: Answer</summary>